Donetsk People's Republic: Administrative divisions

+On 6 April 2023, the DPR authorities announced a reorganization of administrative divisions establishing 12 cities of republic significance and 18 districts.
+The organization is similar to the administrative divisions of Donetsk Oblast before 2020, but Marinka Raion is changed to Kurakhovo Raion, and the number of cities decreased from 28 to 12.

 The cities are as follows: Gorlovka, Debaltsevo, Dokuchayevsk, Donetsk, Yenakievo, Ilovaisk, Kramatorsk, Makeevka, Mariupol, Snezhnoye, Torez, and Khartsyzk.

 The districts are as follows: Aleksandrovka, Amvrosievka, Artyomovsk, Velyka Novosyolka, Volnovakha, Volodarskoye, Dobropolye, Konstantinovka, Krasnoarmeysk, Krasny Liman, Kurakhovo, Mangush, Novoazovsk, Slaviansk, Starobeshevo, Telmanovo, Shakhtarsk, and Yasynuvata.